 choose-dimension

-From here, you can change the operator from 'is' to 'is not', 'contains' (case-sensitive), or 'does not contain' (case-sensitive), or select the values you'd like to add to the filter expression.
-Currently, only one search term is accepted for 'contains' and 'does not contain'.
+From here, you can change the operator from 'is' to 'is not', 'contains' (case-sensitive), or 'does not contain' (case-sensitive), or select the values you would like to add to the filter expression.
+Only one search term is accepted for 'contains' and 'does not contain'.

 filter-value

-The other way to set a filter is to click on an element in the table below the graph, which will set a filter to that element.
+The other way to set a filter is to click on an element in the cost table that follows the graph, which will set a filter for that element.

 trend-table

-When looking at a costs in the explorer you can drill down into specific areas to investigate your costs more closely.
+You can filter to investigate costs by drilling down into specific areas to examine your costs more closely.
 Clicking on a cost dimension element in the first column will refine your cost data by setting a filter to that element.
 When the cost table reloads, you will only see costs related to the element that you selected and the costs will be grouped by a related cost dimension.
 You can continue to drill down in the explorer by clicking on other elements.
 Eventually the cost table will show your costs grouped by resources.

-When looking at your costs by resource, you can click on a resource name in the first column it will bring you to the resource detail page for that resource.
+When you are looking at your costs by resource, you can click on a resource name in the first column to open the resource detail page for that resource.

 select-view

-The explorer lets you easily select a View.
-This will set the active Group By to the View's Principal Dimension and apply the View's Filter.
-This provides an easy way to access the value of your Views within the Explorer.
+The explorer lets you select a View.
+This will set the active Group By to the Principal Dimension of the View, and apply the Filter of the view.
+This provides access to the value of your Views within the Explorer.